How Many Fish Can I Put in a 55-gallon Freshwater Tank?

 Keeping fish in an aquarium is a great hobby.
 Several advantages come with keeping fish too.
 It relieves stress, improves your health, and also makes your home or office more beautiful.

 The rule of thumb is to keep one inch of fish per gallon of water.
 That is, for every one gallon of water you have in your aquarium you are permitted to put an equivalent of 1 inch of fish.
-In this case, where you have 55 gallons of the fresh water tank, you can put up to 55 inches of fish in it.
+In this case, where you have 55 gallons of the freshwater tank, you can put up to 55 inches of fish in it.

-That is, you should not unnecessarily put up to 55 inches of fish in the tank.
+That is, you should not put up to 55 inches of fish in the tank.
 This will allow for the build-up of pollutants and can make the water polluted thereby killing the fish.

 Water Filters in a Freshwater Tank